Scheer urges Trudeau to lift 'gag order' on Wilson-Raybould | CBC News

 Conservative Leader Andrew Scheer said Prime Minister Justin Trudeau and the Liberals must lift a "gag order" and ensure Jody Wilson-Raybould can speak the full truth about the circumstances around her decision to leave cabinet.

-Scheer said the SNC-Lavalin controversy has exposed a crisis of moral and ethical leadership in Trudeau's office.
+The SNC-Lavalin controversy has exposed a crisis of moral and ethical leadership in Trudeau's office, Scheer said at a news conference Sunday in Ottawa, adding an online campaign is underway to support Wilson-Raybould.

-Opposition MPs have called for an emergency session of the justice committee on Wednesday and Wilson-Raybould has previously said she would be willing to return to provide additional testimony.
+MPs are to hold an emergency session of the House of Commons justice committee on Wednesday, and Wilson-Raybould has previously said she would be willing to return to provide additional testimony.

+Scheer said Liberal MPs on the committee need to support Wilson-Raybould coming back to shed additional light on the scandal, suggesting if they do not, it would suggest the prime minister "has something to hide."

+"Previously, it was only after intense pressure that Liberal MPs on the justice committee allowed this investigation to start, and only after intense pressure from Canadians did Justin Trudeau even partially allow Ms. Wilson-Raybould to speak," Scheer said.

+"We're hoping that this campaign will have the same effect — that the pressure will force Justin Trudeau to allow her to come and testify."

-Wilson-Raybould previously told the committee she was subjected to relentless, inappropriate pressure to stop the trial of the engineering giant on bribery and fraud charges related to contracts in Libya.
+Wilson-Raybould previously told the committee she was subjected to relentless, inappropriate pressure to stop the trial of the engineering and construction giant on bribery and fraud charges related to contracts in Libya.

 Last week, Trudeau's former principal secretary Gerald Butts told the committee that he believed no one from the Prime Minister's Office had done anything wrong.